 In the current climate with COVID-19 employers are reviewing their options with staff, and there have also been several updates to employment law in the UK.
 More employees are unfortunately at risk of redundancy due to unprecedented times.
 If you’re unsure about the changes in employment law, it’s advisable to seek professional support from an employment lawyer.
-An employment solicitor can help you with the situation with your staff in your local area.
+Our employment solicitors Leicester can help you with the situation with your staff in your local area.
 If you’re looking for legal advice in Birmingham or Leicester, Bond Adams can provide advice on the changes in the law regarding notice period and redundancy.

 What is the current UK employment law notice period?